-We here at The Daily Meditation are experts in delivering workplace meditation programs.
-And our unique approach to corporate meditation could very well be the solution to one of society’s biggest problems: Stress at work.
+We here at The Daily Meditation often help companies to introduce mindfulness and meditation practices at work, and we’ve seen how beneficial this can be.
+Indeed, our unique approach to corporate meditation could very well be the solution to one of society’s biggest problems: Stressed employees.

 It’s a well-known fact that stress is one of the top five killers, and workplace stress is the most common form of stress.
-Thankfully, there is a solution: workplace meditation programs.
+Thankfully, there is a solution: implementing corporate mindfulness classes at your office.
+Just imagine if all your colleagues and your boss were Zen!

-A corporate meditation program can reduce stress at work while simultaneously improving productivity.
-No wonder companies like Apple, Procter & Gamble, and Google have all launched mindfulness programs for their employees.
+Business meditation sessions can reduce stress at work while simultaneously improving productivity.
+No wonder companies like Apple, Procter & Gamble, and Google have all launched their own mindfulness programs for their employees.

-Sadly, for many companies, it can be a challenge to incorporate a program.
+Sadly, for many companies, it can be a challenge to incorporate a mindfulness program.
 Time and budget constraints can make it seem impossible.
-But don’t threat, because I’m about to show you how you too can launch a mindfulness program at your own workplace.
+While you are eager to support the wellness of your team, the reality of a neverending workload can make it seem all but impossible.
+But don’t threat, because I’m about to show you how you too can launch your very own mindfulness program that is economical and convenient while also being highly effective.
+Both your bottom line and your staff will be grateful.

 1) Start with the motivation

 There’s a very good chance that you yourself are not the sole individual who could greenlight a program for your company.
-You will probably have to get other people onboard first.
-And some of those people will not be as enthusiastic about meditation as you are.
-That means that you have to convince them.
+You will probably have to get other members of your workforce onboard first.
+And some of your colleagues will not be as enthusiastic about meditation as you are.
+That means that you have to persuade them, just like you were negotiating a sale.

-To convince others about a program, you need to focus on things the whole company cares about.
+To get colleagues to sign-on for a program, you need to focus on things the whole company cares about.

 Write a list of your company’s priorities.
 For instance, reducing stress, reducing employee turnover, reducing sick days, and increasing productivity.

 Now, consider how a program would help with all those things.
 Present that information to the decision-makers.
-(You might find this list of the benefits of meditation helpful).
+I’ve seen from firsthand experience that once a team sees the benefits of meditation lais out in front of them, they suddenly become a lot more enthusiastic.

 2) Make key decisions